rule

 Canto 11

-The Soul Free, The Soul Bound
+Chapter 10: The Soul Free, the Soul Bound

-(23) Out here having worshiped the gods with sacrifices goes the performer to the heavenly worlds where he may enjoy like a god the celestial pleasures by him achieved [see B.G.
+(23) On earth having worshiped the gods with sacrifices, the performer goes to the heavenly worlds where he may enjoy like a god the celestial pleasures he achieved [see B.G.
 3: 11 and 4: 12].
-(24) By his accumulated merit shining in the temple [the 'vimâna'], is he changing [for heaven] in the midst of goddesses wearing charming clothes, by the singers of heaven glorified with songs.
-(25) With the heavenly women faring to his desire with that notion of order being decorated with circles of bells, does he, having a good time, not consider his own fall-down as he relaxes comfortably in the pleasure gardens of the godly [see e.g. 7.15: 69-73].
-(26) He, that long enjoying in the heavens until his pious credit is used up and his piety is exhausted, falls, moved away from time [being unsteady with -], against his will, down from heaven [compare B.G.
+(24) Shining in the temple [the 'vimāna'] because of his accumulated merit he enjoys, being surrounded by goddesses wearing charming clothes, while he [as he leaves this earth] is glorified with songs by the singers of heaven.
+(25) Surrounded by the sounds of bells he fares to his desire with heavenly women, but while relaxing comfortably in the pleasure gardens of the gods, he in his delight has no awareness of his downfall [see e.g. 7.15: 69-73].
+(26) After for long having enjoyed the heavens until his pious credits were used up, having exhausted his merits he against his will falls down from heaven, [not properly fixed] being forced from his course by time [compare B.G.
 9: 20-22].
-(27-29) If, due to materialistic association he is engaged in actions against the dharma or, not having conquered the senses, lives wantonly as a miserable greedy philanderer, is of violence with other living beings, kills animals against the rules and worships hordes of ghosts and spirits [compare 7.12: 12], will a living being, once he's gone, helplessly next land in the deepest darkness of the hellish worlds and will he because of those activities again accept a material body to perform activities that [again] bring him great unhappiness in the future; what happiness is found in swearing by activities that invariably lead to death [see also 5.26: 37 and B.G.
+(27-29) When he, due to his material involvement, is engaged in actions against the dharma or, not having conquered his senses, lives wantonly as a miserable, greedy philanderer, is of violence against other living beings, kills animals against the rules and worships hordes of ghosts and spirits [compare 7.12: 12], a living being will, once he passed away, thereupon helplessly land in the deepest darkness of the hellish worlds.
+He will, because of what he did, again have to accept a material body to perform therewith activities that [again] cause him great grief in the future.
+What happiness would someone find being sworn to activities that invariably lead to death [see also 5.26: 37 and B.G.
 16: 19-21]?
-(30) In all the worlds and among all their leaders is there fear for Me; the individual souls living for a kalpa fear Me and even the one supreme, Brahmâ who lives for two parârdhas, fears Me [see also 1.13: 17-20, 3.8: 20, 3.11: 33, 3:25: 42, 3.26: 16, 3.29: 37, 3.29: 40-45 , 5.24: 15, 5.24: 28].
-(31) The material senses set in motion by the modes of nature give rise to activities and the individual jîva, indeed fully engaged with the materially oriented senses and the gunas, experiences the various karmic results [see also 3.32 and B.G.
-3.27].
-(32) As long as there are the separate existences of the modes of nature will there be the different states of existence of the soul, and as long as there are the different states of existence of the soul, there for sure will be [the karmic] dependence indeed [see also B.G.
+(30) In all the worlds among all their leaders there exists fear of Me [in the form of Time]; the individual souls living as long as a kalpa fear Me, and even the one supreme, Brahmā, who lives for two parārdhas, fears Me [see also 1.13: 17-20, 3.8: 20, 3.11: 33, 3.25: 42, 3.26: 16, 3.29: 37, 3.29: 40-45, 5.24: 15, 5.24: 28].
+(31) The material senses, stimulated by the qualities of nature, give rise to activities, and the individual soul, the jīva, who is fully engaged by the materially oriented senses and the gunas, undergoes the various karmic consequences [see also 3.32 and B.G.
+3: 27].
+(32) As long as there is the differentiation of the modes of nature, there will be the different forms of existence of the soul, and as long as there are these different states of the soul, there will be [karmic] dependence [see also B.G.
 17: 2].
-(33) As long as one is not free from the dependence will there be fear of the Controller [the Time]; those who devote themselves to this [dependence] will, bewildered as they are, always be absorbed in sorrow.
-(34) When there is the agitation of the modes of nature, do they thus call Me variously the Time, the Self, the Vedic Knowledge, the World, the Nature, as surely also the Dharma.'
+(33) As long as one is not free from this dependence there will be fear for the Lord and Controller [who is the Time].
+They [then] who enjoy this [karmic bond] will become bewildered and always be full of sorrow.
+(34) With the given reciprocal action [or the operation] of the basic qualities of nature, one calls Me variously the Time, the Soul, the Vedic Knowledge, the World, [the original nature or] Nature [at large], as also the Dharma.'

 next